 06 of 10

 This was originally a Portuguese crochet pattern by Marcia Galti but it has been translated into English with a photo tutorial.
 It's a great crochet pattern because it has the classic circular design of a doily but it uses techniques from filet crochet to create a beautiful repeating heart pattern that makes the piece really special.
+This a terrific centerpiece for a Valentine's dinner date but can also work throughout the year with all different types of table settings.

 07 of 10